gaywallet/beehaw-org.github.io/content/docs/community-wikis/lgbtq_plus.md

 - [Trans Voice](https://transvoice.party/): Resources on voice training for trans people, and communities to help facilitate voice training.
 - [Point of Pride](https://www.pointofpride.org/): "Point of Pride provides financial aid and direct support to trans folks in need of health and wellness care."
 Notably provides **free chest binders** for trans people.
 - [Transfeminine Science](https://transfemscience.org/): "Transfeminine Science is a resource for original informational content on the subject of transfeminine hormone therapy. [...]
 Transfeminine Science is written by transgender people, for transgender people—and for their medical providers."
+- [TMS: A Bibliography of Transgender Studies in Media, Communication, and Technology](https://www.thomasjbillard.com/tms): "[...]to aid scholars in finding relevant literature on transgender topics in communication and media studies before completing their work and submitting it for peer review, as well as to aid students in introducing themselves to this field of study"

 #### DIY HRT
 {{< hint danger >}}